Kimleb/Kimleb/README.md

 - 👋 Hi, I’m @Kimleb
 - 👀 I’m interested in creating a computer software
 - 🌱 I’m currently studyng  Business information technology
-- 💞️ I’m looking to collaborate on creating a record cencus software
+- 💞️ I’m looking to collaborate on creating a record census software
-- 📫 How to reach me kimleb64@gmail.com also you can reach me via whatsapp{+254(708635196)
+- 📫 How to reach me kimleb64@gmail.com also you can reach me via whatsapp{+254708253778)

 <!---